 Reliable interpretation of changes in these track survey results is dependent on the assumption that the probability of detecting animals remains relatively constant across years (Gibbs 2000, MacKenzie et al. 2004).
 Because this remains an untested assumption, caution is warranted when interpreting changes, particularly annual changes of low to moderate magnitude or short-term trends.
-Surveys this winter were completed during snow and temperature conditions near but slightly below the long-term average from previous surveys.
-Nevertheless, other factors can influence animal movement and hence detection rates.
-Acknowledging these caveats, indices for most species exhibited significant or marginally significant increases this winter, following across-the-board declines observed last winter when surveys were conducted during particularly cold and deep-snow conditions.
+Overall, the timing and average ambient conditions during this winter's survey were near their post-1994 averages, suggesting that there were no obvious conditions that might bias track counts low or high compared to previous years.
+Nevertheless, other factors can influence animal movement and detection rates and results must be interpreted cautiously.
+Acknowledging this caveat, indices for fishers and bobcats, and to lesser degree martens and weasels, all declined; no significant changes were observed for other species.
+Fisher, marten, red fox, and weasel indices all remain below their long-term averages, whereas wolf, bobcat, and hare indices are near their long-term averages.
+Only the coyote index was above its long-term average in 2015.